 - Labor Certification Backlog FAQ #8 – On December 17, the Department of Labor published yet another list of Frequently Asked Questions (and answers).
 See this FAQ (and the other seven) from our “Foreign Labor Certification” page at

 The DOL Backlog Elimination Centers in Dallas and Philadelphia closed on December 21.
-However, you can continue to monitor the status of your pending application for labor certification by accessing our “Case Status” page at

 - Letters – Below is a letter that one of our paralegals received from a grateful client in December: